 - New Enterprise Associates’s most notable exits include Snap, Duolingo, and Cloudflare.

-NEA stands as a global venture capital specialising in technology and healthcare.
+NEA stands as a global venture capital firm specialising in technology and healthcare.
 From seeding innovations to fostering the growth of market leaders, NEA’s investments span the entire spectrum of company development.
 Operating globally with offices strategically located in Menlo Park, Washington DC, and New York, NEA actively pursues investment opportunities in emerging markets worldwide.

 - AUM: $25 billion

-- Total Fund Based: $18.9B across 28 funds
+- Across 28 funds

 - Main industries by number of investments: Software, Information Technology, Enterprise Software